softworkz/emby-wiki/Home.md

 Specifically, we are seeking:

-* A developer to assist with the Mono port to help bring MB server to Linux
-* A .NET developer to add live-tv support
 * Any developer who wishes to use our api for any purpose
 * WPF/.NET developers to contribute to Media Browser Theater, whether by means of direct contribution, and/or theme or plugin development.
 * Strong .NET developers are always welcome